 After the chapter officers understand the Framework and Essential Elements, it is important that they share that information with the chapter members.
 Fastest way to access is to visit the Chapter Excellence Program page on the skillsusa.org website.
-Have the officers use the SkillsUSA Framework Lesson Plan to educate the members on the Framework and prepare them for the Framework assessment for chapter members.
+Have the officers use the Skillsusa.org website.
+Have the officers use the Skillsusa.org website.
+Have the officers use the Skillsusa.org to educate the members on the Framework and prepare them for the Framework assessment for chapter members.
 The assessment questions may also be converted to an electronic polling or voting system so officer can use their smartphones to respond.
 Following the lesson plan will also help the members identify the Essential Elements to target for the coming year and some potential activities to help member develop and demonstrate the targeted Essential Elements.
 Use the SkillsUSA Results to Honor cards to recognize members who demonstrate Essential Elements.
 The cards could be given out to students to reward their demonstration of targeted Essential Elements during chapter activities.